OpenKNX/Kaenx-Creator/Readme.md

 ## Languages
-This application is availible in: English, Deutsch, French You want to contribute and add a new Language?
+This application is available in: English, Deutsch, French You want to contribute and add a new Language?
 [![Crowdin](https://badges.crowdin.net/kaenx-creator/localized.svg)](https://crowdin.com/project/kaenx-creator) <- Click here
 If your language isn't listed create an issue.

 ## Wiki
 There is a detailed [Wiki](https://github.com/OpenKNX/Kaenx-Creator/wiki).
-It's availible only in english for now.
+It's available only in english for now.

 # Kaenx-Creator
 Kaenx-Creator ist eine Open Source Entwicklungstol um eigene Produktdatenbanken für seine DIY-Geräte